jedabero/gitflow-2-branches/README.md

 # Git Flow (Main + Develop) Demo

-This repository will showcase a lightweight git-flow style history using only two long-lived branches: `main` and `develop`.
+This repository showcases a lightweight git-flow style history using only two long-lived branches: `main` and `develop`.
 No application code is included—just Markdown and commit history crafted to illustrate the model.

 ## Goals
 - Show how `main` and `develop` evolve over time.